What is fat transfer to body?

 After-care is not an afterthought at Centre for Surgery and we pride ourselves on the quality of our post-operative care which has been described as outstanding by the Care Quality Commission.

-What is autologous fat transfer?Autologous fat transfer is the medical term used to describe fat grafting surgery.
+What is autologous fat transfer surgery?Autologous fat transfer is the medical term used to describe fat grafting surgery.
 The term autologous refers to the fact that the harvested fat comes from the same patient and is injected into the same patient.

 It, therefore, follows that all that grafting methods are in fact autologous fat transfer treatments.